NexPlayer/Android-SDK/properties.md

 If the connection to the server (the socket connection) cannot be established within the specified time, an error event will be generated and playback will not start.

-Set this to zero to disable timeout (NexPlayer™ will wait indefinitely for a connection).
+Set this to zero to disable timeout (NexPlayer will wait indefinitely for a connection).

 **Type:** unsigned integer